- Home

 Biopsy

 The most common way to confirm a lung cancer diagnosis is by biopsy.
-A small sample of tissue is taken from the lung, the nearby lymph nodes, or both.
+This is when small sample of tissue is taken from the lung, lymph nodes, or both.
 The tissue sample is sent to a laboratory, where a specialist doctor called a pathologist looks at the sample under a microscope.
 There are various ways to take a biopsy.

 CT-guided lung biopsy